Accessing databases that support ODBC from Rexx by using Rexx/SQL

 • --with-rexxlibdir=/usr/local/regina/lib

-Amend these for your Rexx interpreter.
+Edit these paths for your Rexx interpreter.

-Depending on your interpreter you may need to add extra configure options.
+Depending on your interpreter, you may need to add extra configure options.

 • This means Rexx/SQL will work with any ODBC driver installed under unixODBC.